Replication of Examples in Chapter 5

 \begin{equation*} D_i = \begin{cases} 1,\; &\text{ if } str < 20 \\ 0,\; &\text{ if } str \geq 20 \end{cases} \end{equation*}smallclass <- ifelse(df2use$str < 20, 1, 0)

-first argument in this function is a condition, df2use$str < 20
+first argument in this function is a condition, df2use$str < 20.
+If the

-condition is satisfied for an element in df2use$str
+condition is satisfied for an element in df2use$str, the corresponding

 Regression with a dummy variable